jhebb/easy-grid/README.md

 A semantic Sass grid system using margins.

-Allows grid items with background colors and padding for immediate content instead of needing a separate
+Allows grid items with background colors and padding for immediate content instead of needing a wrapper on each grid item.

 By: [Justin Hebb](http://jukah.com)